CHN Logo CHN Banner

 4. Instruction must be in English.

 5. Instruction must be offered "in the several branches of study required to be taught in the public schools."
 The materials and methods you use to teach these areas are up to you.
-Subjects required are as follows:
+You are not required to teach every subject as long as it is offered and available to the student:

 • Grades 1-6: English, math, social sciences, science, fine arts, health and phys ed.